ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ## Phase 0 attestation subnet stability

 Because Phase 0 does not have shards and thus does not have Shard Committees, there is no stable backbone to the attestation subnets (`committee_index{subnet_id}_beacon_attestation`).
 To provide this stability, each validator must randomly select and remain subscribed to `RANDOM_SUBNETS_PER_VALIDATOR` attestation subnets.
-The lifetime of each random subscription must be _at least_ `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION`.
+The lifetime of each random subscription should be a random number of epochs between `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION` and `2 * EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION]`.

 ## How to avoid slashing